Asta090/FastAPI_task/README.md

 ## Running with Docker

+0.create your own .env file in the app directory with the following parameters SECRET_KEY=Your secret key
+MAIL_USERNAME=Your mail@gmail.com
+MAIL_PASSWORD=Your gmail app password
+MAIL_FROM=Your mail@gmail.com
+MAIL_SERVER=smtp.gmail.com
+MAIL_PORT=587

 1. Build and start the containers:
 ```bash
 docker-compose up --build
 ```

-2. The application will be available at `http://localhost:8000`
+2. The application will be available at `http://localhost:8000` for docs `http://localhost:8000/docs`

 ## API Endpoints